Eric Duncan (baseball)

-Eric Anthony Duncan (born December 7, 1984) is an American former professional baseball second baseman and quality control coach for the Miami Marlins of Major League Baseball (MLB).
+Eric Anthony Duncan (born December 7, 1984) is an American former professional baseball second baseman and coach.
 Considered an excellent high school baseball player, Duncan was chosen by the New York Yankees in the first round of the 2003 MLB draft, and became one of the best prospects in baseball.
-However, injuries and ineffectiveness in minor league baseball prevented Duncan from reaching MLB.
+However, injuries and ineffectiveness in minor league baseball prevented Duncan from reaching Major League Baseball (MLB).

 Amateur career

 Duncan attended Seton Hall Preparatory School in West Orange, New Jersey.
 He batted .535 with 10 home runs and 52 runs batted in (RBIs) in his senior year.
 He committed to attend Louisiana State University (LSU) to play college baseball for the LSU Tigers.

 Professional career

+New York Yankees

 The New York Yankees selected Duncan in the first round, with the 27th overall selection, of the 2003 Major League Baseball draft.
 Prior to the 2005 season, Baseball America named Duncan the Yankees' 2005 top prospect, and the 36th best prospect in baseball.
 Prior to the 2006 season, Baseball America ranked him the 86th best prospect in baseball.

 Duncan was drafted as a third baseman, but was converted into a first baseman while in the Yankee organization, due to the long-term contract of Yankee Alex Rodriguez.
 However, Duncan began to struggle when he reached Triple-A.

+Duncan spent the 2009 season with the Triple-A Scranton/Wilkes-Barre RailRiders, he played in 95 games and batted .204/.242/.285 with four home runs and 24 RBI.
+He elected free agency following the season on November 9, 2009.